uhhJoyz/resspec/README.md

 empty, we recommend modifying your tag assignments to better suit your desired output.

+## Before you resspec

+You should quickly note that any sections titled "Skills" or "Education" will always be included in full.
+This is subject to change and may require manual specification in future updates.

 # On Performance

 It should be noted that, due to the nature of Typst's query and the developer